So you want to make your own home recording studio?

 You’re going to need something that connects your computer up with your instruments and microphones.
 This is basically a small box with a couple of input sockets, mic preamps and volume controls.
 These are relatively cheap bits of kit and widely available online.
 The cost will be between £30 for a cheap interface up to about £100 for a mid-range one.

-You’ll need at least one of these and it’s worth paying for a quality product because a bad mic can spoil everything.
+It’s worth paying for quality products because a bad mic or bad headphones can spoil everything.

 Ideally, you should go for a large diaphragm condenser microphone but, if this is your first time, simply go for the best that you can find.
 There are plenty of models available online.
 A high-quality LDCM can cost up to and above £2,000 but you can get decent dynamic mics for under £100.
 Search the second-hand markets and you can find a bargain or two out there as well.

-In addition, you do need some good headphones so that you can listen back to what you are recording.
+In addition, you do need some good headphones or studio monitors so that you can listen back to what you are recording.